TechCohort14/TA200-NFAR-Intermediate-Automation/04-using-loops.md

 Take a moment to review the links and familiarize yourself with the user interface that we will use to practice creating tests.

-For this project, you will add a `for` loop in one of your test.
+For this assignment, we will implement using a `for` loop in our test.
 We will be testing the [Add/ Remove Elements](http://the-internet.herokuapp.com/add_remove_elements/) page.
 You may use any outside documentation or refer back to any previous lessons to help you with the synyax.